hirosystems/stacks-subnets/docs/getting-started.md

 }
 ```

-#### 4. Configure the HC miner
+### 4. Configure the HC miner

-Create a `toml` configuration for the hyperchains miner.
-Importantly,
-you should set the `contract_identifier` to the contract published in
+Create a `toml` configuration for the hyperchains miner and set the `contract_identifier` to the contract published in
 Steps 3 (e.g., `STFTX3F4XCY7RS5VRHXP2SED0WC0YRKNWTNXD74P.hc-alpha`).

 ```toml